-- a.
-They must be at the 2000 level or above if chosen from Computer Science or Business Information Systems. - b.
-They can be also chosen at any level courses from the departments other than Computer Science in the College of Engineering, however, the credit hours selected from 1000 level should not be more than three (3). - c.
-They can be any level Natural Science courses. - d.
+- 1. They can be chosen at any level from Computer Science or Business Information Systems. - 2.
+They can be also chosen at any level courses from the departments other than Computer Science in the College of Engineering. - 3.
+They can be any level Natural Science courses. - 4.
 They can be any level Math courses at the 2000 level or above.
-Math 1115 may also be accepted. - e.
-Any other courses need to be approved by the Departmental Curriculum Committee.
+Math 1115 may also be accepted. - 5.
+Astronomy any level. - 6.
+Any other courses need to be approved by the Departmental Curriculum Committee. - a.
+Students may not count both BISI 2150 and COMP 1210.